aleksandrbazhin/MicroTimeTracker/readme.md

     - GitHub Markdown Preview
     - Markdown Preview Github Styling
 2. You can use folders with files task lists as canban boards.
 When all task in the file are done, move it to another folder, something like that, I guess.
+3. To prevent desync use personal markdown files with task lists, which aren't updated by other users.
+4. The markdown file is changed in the following circumstances:
+    - When he task status changed
+    - Once a minute - task time is updated
+    - On program exit
+    - Another file selected